-Social scientists routinely rely on methods of interpolation to adjust available data to their research needs.
-Spatial data from different sources often are based on different geographies that need to be reconciled, and some boundaries (e.g., administrative or political boundaries) change frequently.
-This study calls attention to the potential for substantial error in efforts to harmonize data to constant boundaries using standard approaches of areal and population interpolation.
-The case in point is census tract boundaries in the United States, which are redefined before every decennial census.
-We study the accuracy of standard methods of harmonizing such data over time to deal with changing boundaries.
-Previous research by Logan et al. (2016) took advantage of the public release of population counts from the 2000 Census using 2010 boundaries, showing that estimates using current methods from the Geographic Information Systems (GIS) toolkit were close to the true values in most tracts.
+Studies of neighborhood change require population data within constant geographic boundaries, somehow accounting for the perennial updating of census tract boundaries before every decennial census.
+We study the accuracy of standard methods of harmonizing tract data over time.
+Previous research by Logan, Stults and Xu (2016) took advantage of the public release of population counts from the 2000 Census using 2010 boundaries, showing that estimates using current methods from the Geographic Information Systems (GIS) toolkit were close to the true values in most tracts.
 We confirm that finding here, drawing on the original confidential 2000 data in a Federal Statistical Research Data Center (FSRDC).
 We also compare the "true" and estimated values of a selected set of other population characteristics.
 We find first that there is much more error in these estimates than in estimates of simple population counts.
 Second, an alternative approach that injects random noise into the true values, so that they can be publicly disclosed, provides considerably more accurate estimates.
-And third, there are identifiable https://doi.org/10.1016/j.apgeog.2021.102476 conditions under which the interpolation-based tract estimate is more prone to error and therefore requires closer attention by researchers.
+And third, there are identifiable conditions under which the interpolation-based tract estimate is more prone to error and therefore requires closer attention by researchers.